SiaFoundation/siad/doc/api/index.html.md

 ### Path Parameters
 ### REQUIRED
 **siapath** | string
-Path to the file in the renter on the network.
+Path to the file in the renter on the network has to be specified if `localpath` wasn't specified.

+**localpath** | string
+Path to the .sia file on disk.
+Has to be specified if `siapath` wasn't specified.

 ### OPTIONAL
 **disablelocalfetch** | boolean
 If disablelocalfetch is true, downloads won't be served from disk even if the file is available locally.
+Is always `false` for downloads with `localpath` set.

 ### Response